Created and administered by William Severini Kowinski

 Manoppello

 But one church wasn’t enough.
 In 1916, Father Albanese built St. Anthony’s Church to serve Italians in the area of Greensburg then known as Ludwick.
 This church (at Madison and Williams streets) would be just a few blocks away from the house that was Ignazio Severini’s destination.
+Many years later it would be the church where one of their grandsons served Mass.

 That destination on Hamilton Avenue in Greensburg was the home of his older sister Anna, and her husband, Raffaele Vitaci.
 Raffaele had first come to the US in 1901.
 Born in Manoppello in 1877, he was the son of a judge who gave him his name, and a maid who gave him up to the Congregazione della Carita of Manoppello, an orphanage.
 His father’s name was Adalgiso Vitaci, his mother’s name is unknown.
 He was taken into the home of Luigi Cremonese as a baby.